Ashjawik/ashjawik.github.io/legal.md

 ### Your rights

 As regards your personal data processed by us, you are entitled to the rights outlined below.
-In order to exercise any of these rights, please send us a written request using the contact details specified above or send an email to the following address: [sascharoth@outlook.com](mailto:sascharoth@outlook.com) .
+In order to exercise any of these rights, please send us a written request using the contact details specified above or send an email to the following address: [{{site.email}}](mailto:{{site.email}}) .

 - **Right to access**
   You have the right to request that we provide access to the personal data concerning you that we have processed.
 You may exercise this right within the scope outlined in Article 15 of the GDPR.